-With respect to the model linkage for MAGNET-AGMEMOD an assessment has been made about the importance to understand supply chain phenomena and to see to what extent these are taken into account in the MAGNET and AGMEMOD modelling tools.
-It turned out that both the computable general equilibrium (CGE) MAGNET model as well as the partial equilibrium (PE) AGMEMOD model have a very poor representation of supply chains.
+With respect to the model linkage for MAGNET-AGMEMOD an assessment has been made about the importance to understand supply chain phenomena and to see to what extent these are considered in the MAGNET and AGMEMOD modelling tools.
+It turned out that both the computable general equilibrium (CGE) MAGNET model as well as the partial equilibrium (PE) AGMEMOD model have represent supply chains on very aggregated level which is not suitable for detailed analysis.
 Moreover, they use different approaches: CGE models usually include supply chain stages by adding 'services' to a primary product to create a transformed final consumer product.
 Usually this is done at a quite high aggregation level, which goes much beyond the level of individual products (e.g such as cheese, butter, fresh dairy products).
-In PE models often only selected processing stages (e.g. dairy processing, slaughterhouses, sugar beet processing, oilseed crushing) are included, while others (e.g. retail sector) are omitted.
+In PE models often only, selected processing stages (e.g. dairy processing, slaughterhouses, sugar beet processing, oilseed crushing) are included, while others (e.g. retail sector) are omitted.
 However, in neither case firms are explicitly modelled or accounted for in other ways (e.g. concentration ratios).
 This is a drawback as the literature shows that by this model specification the considered models will not be able to capture a number of important supply chain phenomena, including the distribution of remuneration along the chain and changes in this distribution as a consequence of shocks or policy changes.
-When the focus of the analysis is on specific policy measures aimed at influencing industry behavior or the position of farmers within the supply chain, such as the CAP measures with respect to producer groups, or on the leakage of support (e.g. direct payments) from farmers to other stages of the supply chain, as well as on the impact of certain ways of contracting or integration along supply chains on farmer earnings, the sector models are insufficient.
+When the focus of the analysis is on specific policy measures aimed at influencing industry behaviour or the position of farmers within the supply chain, such as the CAP measures with respect to producer groups, or on the leakage of support (e.g. direct payments) from farmers to other stages of the supply chain, as well as on the impact of certain ways of contracting or integration along supply chains on farmer earnings, the sector models are insufficient.
 When they are used is such occasions, they should be complemented by suitable supply chain models (e.g. by targeted equilibrium displacement models).
+In terms of developing a hard a direct linkage between the two models, SUPREMA has emphasized its need and set the basis for the design of such a linkage in the near future.
+This is in line with the Grant Agreement, since the operationalization of the linkage MAGNET-AGMEMOD was beyond the scope of the project.